For developers

 # http://127.0.0.1:8000/login.php — log in

-On shared hosting, upload the project and point the document root at the public/ folder (or move its contents into public_html).
-The data/ folder must be writable by PHP so the SQLite file can be created.
+On shared hosting, upload the app/ folder (e.g. to public_html/app).
+Its data/ folder must be writable by PHP so the SQLite file can be created; the schema creates and upgrades itself on first request.

 Data model